People ask similar questions, so here is a page of similar answers.

 I'm In A Shot You Took, I'm Not Happy About You Selling An Image With Me In It.

-Well, no has said this yet (as it's rare I shoot street images anyway), but if this is the case I'm very sorry to hear it and I want you to email me and tell me right away.
+Well, no has said this yet as it's rare I shoot street images, and I don't sell stock imagery.
+But if this is the case I'm very sorry to hear it and I want you to email me and tell me right away.
 Include a picture of yourself taken with a phone or webcam so I can see that it really is you in the picture and not a hoax.
 The reality is that with event or re-enactment images, you guys in the shot are probably the only people who would buy it anyway.
 I'm not out to exploit you so if you're that sure you don't want it out on the web, then I don't want it taking up site space either.

 What Kind Of Camera Do You Use?

-I use a combo of Arri Fresnels and Elinchrom scan lights for studio work, and good old fashioned natural light with an occasional reflector or fill flash outdoors.
+For lighting I use a combo of Arri Fresnels and Elinchrom scan lights for studio work, and good old fashioned natural light with an occasional reflector outdoors.